-Network File System (NFS) is a popular distributed file-system protocol that enables users to mount remote directories on their server.
-The system lets you leverage storage space in a different location and write onto the same space from multiple servers in an effortless manner.
+Network File System (NFS) is protocol that enables the users to mount remote directories on their server.

-This tutorial explains the steps to configure NFS on a Centos server.
+This tutorial explains the steps to configure NFS on a Centos/RHEL server.

 #yum install nfs-utils nfs-utils-lib